-Cliffs Notes are that yellow and black study guide that helped us understand wondrous and complicated pieces of world literature.
+Cliffs Notes are the yellow and black study guide that helped us understand wondrous and complicated pieces of world literature.
 Want to know what the heck Shakespeare was talking about in Othello?
 Then Cliffs Notes was the thing you turned to if you wanted a chance at passing that test.
 But who or what is the “Cliff” in Cliffs Notes?

 One of his new contacts gave him the idea to publish Cliffs Notes.
 His name was Jack Cole, a man who ran a business called Coles, The Book People.
 Coles made study guides that were published in Canada called Cole’s Notes.
 Cole suggested that Hillegass should make book study guides specifically for U.S. students.

-From there things just grew and grew.
-Most likely, many of us used the guides at one point in our lives to get the background on any number of works.
+From there, things just grew and grew.
+Most likely, many of us have used the guides to get the background on any number of works at one point in our lives.
 And since there have been hundreds of titles published by Cliffs Notes, it’s safe to say that a majority of the classics (and not so classic) have been covered.
 Today their guides include everything from test preps to books on math, science, and writing skills, as well as the classic guides on different, almost incomprehensible, works of literature.

 More Fun Facts About Cliffs Notes:

 Cliffs Notes published a series of books called the “Bluffer’s Guides.”
 Topics included things other than literature such as wine and baseball, as well as bluffing.
 It was a way to sound like an expert without actually being one.

 Cliffs Notes has been known as Cliffs Notes, Cliff’s Notes, and currently CliffsNotes, but erroneously as Cliff Notes.
 How many times have you called it that?